CentOS-PaaS-SIG/ci-pipeline/README.md

 ### CI the CI-Pipeline - Inception

 Since we can easily integrate into github then we can use our own pipeline to validate our stage containers, pipeline code, and shared libraries.
- 1. We inspect the change.log in the pipeline using the [Jenkins declaritive pipeline DSL](https://github.com/CentOS-PaaS-SIG/ci-pipeline/blob/master/JenkinsfileStageTrigger).
+ 1. We inspect the changelog in the pipeline using the [Jenkins declaritive pipeline DSL](https://github.com/CentOS-PaaS-SIG/ci-pipeline/blob/master/JenkinsfileStageTrigger).
- 2. If stage containers are touched then they are built in Openshift and validate
+ 2. If stage containers are touched then they are built in Openshift and validated
  3. If the stage container passes validation it is tagged stable and promoted to production in the pipeline
- 4. If a container and/or pipeline code and/or shared libraries are changed the change is run through th pipeline for validation
+ 4. If a container and/or pipeline code and/or shared libraries are changed the change is run through the pipeline for validation

 #### Example of CI the CI-Pipeline